Brüno: Michael Jackson scene

+The latter part of this scene was later confirmed to be removed from the film permanently (about the phone number, but "the Mexicans as furniture scene" was included until the food is served on a naked man, at a SVT Swedish television broadcast of the film, February 2014), but is included in the DVD and Blu-ray release's special features.

 Home media

 The film was released on DVD and Blu-ray on November 17, 2009.
 Special features include deleted, alternative, and extended scenes and an audio commentary by Baron Cohen and Larry Charles.

-Reception
+Reception and legacy

 Box office

 Brüno opened with $30,619,130, ranking number one in its first weekend.
 At the end of its run on August 20, it had grossed $60,054,530 in the United States and Canada and $78,751,301 overseas for a worldwide total of $138,805,831.
 For its opening weekend, it narrowly beat Ice Age: Dawn of the Dinosaurs (in its second week of release) for the highest gross, in the lowest attended second-weekend-in-July in 18 years.